azurecitadel/azurecitadel.github.io/labs/devops-vsts-testing.md

 image:
   teaser: devops-vsts-testing.png
 comments: true
-excerpt: Hands on lab to setup a DevOps pipeline in Team Services to continuously deliver a web app to Azure App Service.
+excerpt: Set up a DevOps CI/CD pipeline in VSTS with App Services, ARM, Selenium Tests & Application Insights
 ---

 Visual Studio Team Services provides a complete set of DevOps tools for Azure.
 This lab will walk through continuous deployment of a web app, including: